Fulmineo64/Guild/examples/datapacks/README.md

-# The Guild example datapack
+# The Guild datapack's guide

 ## Introduction